Security & Data Sovereignty

 Controlling the AI endpoint

-Self-hosted Ollama
+Ollama (local)

 Private Azure OpenAI

-LLM_BASE_URL=https://corp.openai.azure.comData stays within your Azure tenant
+Tenant-scopedbase_url: "https://your-resource.openai.azure.com/..."Data stays within your Azure tenant under your own data terms.

 Network isolation